domesticwarlord86/RebornProfiles/Blue Mage/ReadMe.md

 ### Known Issues
 - [ ] Final Sting, Self Destruct, Acorn Bomb, and 1000 Needles have to be learned manually.
+The profile will stop at this spot to let you learn them.
 - [ ] Sometimes th grind tag doesn't exit when it obtains the level like it's supposed to.
 Stop and start bot to make it move on.